-Development should provide vehicular access from rear lanes or from side streets in the preferred locations on Plan 2 of this schedule - Access and Movement Plan.
-Where access is provided to an arterial road, access should be limited to left-in/left-out.
+Development should provide vehicular access from rear lanes or from side streets, where appropriate. in the preferred locations on Plan 2 of this schedule - Access and Movement Plan.

+Where access is provided to an arterial road, access should would be subject to Department of Transport approval and should be limited to left-in/left-out.